-FOR AN ELECTION OBSERVATION MISSION (EU EOM) TO IRAQ
+FOR AN ELECTION OBSERVATION MISSION (EU EOM) TO NIGERIA 2023

-Pending the final decision of the High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Commission (HR/VP) to deploy an European Union Election Observation Mission (EU EOM) to Iraq, the European Commission wishes to initiate the selection procedure for the positions of Long Term and Short Term Observers to observe the upcoming Parliamentary Elections, scheduled to take place on 10 October 2021.
+The High Representative of the European Union for Foreign Affairs and Security Policy and Vice-President of the European Commission (HR/VP) has taken a decision to deploy an EU Election Observation Mission (EU EOM) to the Federal Republic of Nigeria.
+The European Commission wishes to initiate the selection procedure for the positions of Long-Term Observers (LTOs) to observe the elections for the Presidency, Senate, and House of Representatives, scheduled for 25 February 2023, the elections for governorship and State House of Assemblies on 11 March 2023, and the possible runoff elections on 18 March 2023 (tentative date).